Women in the United States Army: World War II and after until the Korean War

 In January 1943, Captain Frances Keegan Marquis became the first to command a women's expeditionary force, the 149th WAAC Post Headquarters Company.
 Serving in General Eisenhower's North African headquarters in Algiers, this group of about 200 women performed secretarial, driving, postal, and other non-combat duties.

 In May 1943, Dr. Margaret Craighill became the first female doctor to become a commissioned officer in the Army Medical Corps; she was assigned as the Women’s Consultant to the Surgeon General of United States Army commanding the Women’s Health and Welfare Unit and liaison duty with the WAC.
 During her military service, she was responsible for inspection of the field conditions for all women in the United States Army.
 This included providing medical care after enlistment, and recommending hygiene courses and other preventative measures, as well as establishing the standards for screening applicants into the WACs and for WAC medical care.
 She also met with a board of army doctors to create set standards of acceptability, and these were shortly published.
 Craighill was also responsible for advising the assignment of women medical officers.
 She recommended that women be assigned positions that were based on their professional qualifications rather than on their gender.

 The United States Army Surgeon General's office issued a circular in 1941 that for the first time classified "homosexual proclivities" as disqualifying inductees from military service; the WAC adopted a similar policy in 1944.
-The WAC instituted strict screening policies for recruits, often based on physical appearance and gender conformity, in order to exclude lesbians from service.
+The WAC instituted strict screening policies for candidates, based on physical appearance and gender and femininity conformity, in order to exclude lesbians from service.
 WAC policies also condoned heterosexual relationships with servicemen in order to discourage homosexual conduct.
-(But see Johnnie Phelps below.)